KaiLangen96/hangman/README.md

 [w3schools](https://www.w3schools.com/), for so many helpful pages and tools to support learning python.

-[Flow Chart](https://www.lucidchart.com/), helping me to create the flow chart.
+[Lucidchart](https://www.lucidchart.com/), helping me to create the flow chart.

 [Antonio Rodríguez](https://www.linkedin.com/in/antonio-rodr%C3%ADguez-bb9b99b7/), as my mentor.
 Once again, he helped me a lot getting started with the memory game and laying out a plan.